Electrochemical cell: Half cells

 The chemical reactions in the cell involve the electrolyte, electrodes, and/or an external substance (fuel cells may use hydrogen gas as a reactant).
 In a full electrochemical cell, species from one half-cell lose electrons (oxidation) to their electrode while species from the other half-cell gain electrons (reduction) from their electrode.

-A salt bridge (e.g., filter paper soaked in KNO_{3,} NaCl, or some other electrolyte) is used to ionically connect two half-cells with different electrolytes, but it prevents the solutions from mixing and unwanted side reactions.
+A salt bridge (e.g., filter paper soaked in KNO3_{,} NaCl, or some other electrolyte) is used to ionically connect two half-cells with different electrolytes, but it prevents the solutions from mixing and unwanted side reactions.
 An alternative to a salt bridge is to allow direct contact (and mixing) between the two half-cells, for example in simple electrolysis of water.

 As electrons flow from one half-cell to the other through an external circuit, a difference in charge is established.
 If no ionic contact were provided, this charge difference would quickly prevent the further flow of electrons.
 A salt bridge allows the flow of negative or positive ions to maintain a steady-state charge distribution between the oxidation and reduction vessels, while keeping the contents otherwise separate.
 Other devices for achieving separation of solutions are porous pots and gelled solutions.
 A porous pot is used in the Bunsen cell.